 Jennifer Parker, M.A.

 Jennifer Parker is a program coordinator and teacher in the Resource Specialist Program (RSP) at Archbishop Riordan High School in San Francisco where she supports and teaches students with diagnosed language-based learning differences.
 Prior to this, she was a Literacy Specialist with the San Francisco Unified School District.
 She also maintains a private multisensory-based tutoring practice.
-Before that, Jennifer was a general education classroom teacher.
-Jennifer has a B.S. in Behavioral and Social Sciences from the University of Maryland and a M.A. in Teaching Reading from the University of San Francisco.
-She also holds a California Teaching Credential and is a certified Wilson Dyslexia Practitioner.
+Before this, Jennifer was a general education classroom teacher.
+She has a B.S. in Behavioral and Social Sciences from the University of Maryland and an M.A. in Teaching Reading from the University of San Francisco.
+She holds a Multiple Subject California Teaching Credential.
+Jennifer is a Wilson Reading System Level 1 certified practitioner.